combs/Python-Verifone250/README.md

 The AC adapter is huge and funky, don't buy a printer without it.
 It feeds the printer 22V AC @ 1.5A (yes really)

 I haven't had much luck finding TTL serial signals on the printer's board, but surely it's possible, right?
 Let me know if you do!!

+You can pop the cover off with a big flathead screwdriver.
+Remove 4 Phillips head screws from underside. (there are none under the label.)
+There are four tabs on each corner of the printer.
+Use your screwdriver to gently pop the tabs.
+Start with the back.
+Sneak a peek towards the front of the printer with a flashlight to find the front tabs.

 ## More usage info